ubc-library-rc/intro-docker/content/concepts.md

 2. The problem of **isolation** - how do we protect our computing environments from security risks when introducing new computer processes, as well as protecting them from the negative impact of bugs?

 3. The strategy of **layering** which we see in action in the first "VMs versus Containers" diagram above: permissions are restricted to lower-level systems layers, preventing containerized processes from touching the operating system.

+## Granularity and Reproducibility

+Granularity in containers allows for fine-grained control over resource allocation and isolation.
+It enables administrators and developers to allocate specific amounts of resources to different components within a container, ensuring optimal performance and isolation.
+It relates to the degree of control and separation that can be applied to different aspects of the container, such as CPU, memory, network, and file system.
+By adjusting the granularity settings, containerization platforms such as Docker provide flexibility in managing and optimizing resource allocation for different components within containers.
+This level of control helps in achieving efficient resource utilization, isolation between containers, and effective scaling of containerized applications.

+Docker allows applications and their dependencies to be packaged into self-contained containers.
+Also, Docker images are immutable, meaning they are read-only and cannot be modified once created.
+Docker's containerization approach and immutable images contribute to achieving reproducibility in software development and deployment.